Lynne Spears

-Lynne Irene Spears (née Bridges; born May 4, 1955) is an American author and mother of pop singer Britney Spears, as well as producer Bryan Spears and actress/country singer Jamie Lynn Spears.
+Lynne Irene Spears (née Bridges; born May 4, 1955) is the mother of Bryan Spears, Britney Spears and Jamie Lynn Spears.

 Biography

 Early life and family

-Lynne Irene Bridges was born on May 4, 1955, in Magnolia, Mississippi, to Lilian Irene Portell (1924–1993), a British woman of English and Maltese descent, and Barney O'Field Bridges (1919–1978), an American G.I.
+Lynne Irene Bridges is believed to have been born around 1955 in Magnolia, Mississippi to Lilian Irene Portell (1924–1993), a British woman of English and Maltese descent, and Barney O'Field Bridges (1919–1978), an American G.I.
 In 1945, her parents met and married in Portell's native London.
 Spears' maternal great-grandfather, Edward Portell, had immigrated to the United Kingdom from Malta while the country was a colony of the British Empire.
-Spears has an older brother, Barry "Sonny" Bridges (born 1951).
-Their older sister, Sandra Bridges Covington (1947–2007), died of ovarian cancer.
+Spears has an older brother, Barry "Sonny" Bridges (b.
+1951).
+Their older sister Sandra Bridges Covington (1947–2007) died of ovarian cancer.

 In July 1976, she married Jamie Spears.
-They divorced in May 2002 and reconciled without remarrying around 2010.
-They were seen still united in 2014, but were evidently completely separated by 2020.
-They have three children: son Bryan Spears (born 1977) and daughters Britney Spears (born 1981) and Jamie Lynn Spears (born 1991).
-They also have five grandchildren: grandsons Sean Preston Federline (born 2005) and Jayden James Federline (born 2006) from Britney, granddaughters Maddie Briann Aldridge (born 2008) and Ivey Joan Watson (born 2018) from Jamie Lynn, and Sophia Alexandra Spears (born 2011) from Bryan.
+They divorced in May 2002 They have three children: son Bryan Spears (born 1977) and daughters Britney Spears (born 1981) and Jamie Lynn Spears (born 1991).

+In 1991, Lynne along with daughters Britney and Jamie Lynn moved to a sublet apartment in New York City, when Britney began attending Professional Performing Arts School.
+Her husband Jamie and son Bryan stayed in Kentwood.
+Britney soon began appearing on The Mickey Mouse Club (1993–1996), but it was canceled on its second season, and they returned to Kentwood.

+Career

-Spears owned and operated a day care in Kentwood, Louisiana and later worked as a school teacher.
+Spears owned and operated a day care in Kentwood, Louisiana and later worked as a schoolteacher.
+Despite accompanying Britney on tours early in her career, she never worked as her daughter's manager and only briefly worked on Britney's fan club and website.

-Books

-Spears has co-written two books with her daughter Britney.
+Spears has co-written two books about her daughter Britney.
 The first, Heart to Heart, was published in 2000 as a biographical book about Britney.
-A Mother's Gift was a novel released in 2001 and has been adapted into a TV movie, Brave New Girl.
+A Mother's Gift was a novel released in 2001 and has been adapted into an ABC Family television film Brave New Girl.
+She was credited as a writer and executive producer in the film.
 A 2008 memoir, Through the Storm: A Real Story of Fame and Family in a Tabloid World, followed, detailing the public scrutiny that the Spears family faced after Britney's mental breakdown and Jamie Lynn's teen pregnancy.
+In 2020, she played the role of a stage mom in her daughter Jamie Lynn and Chantel Jeffries' music video for the song "Follow Me".

+As of September 2023, she works as an independent consultant for Rodan + Fields and a substitute teacher in Louisiana.